Holidays Calendar for August 14, 2015

 • 1988 Died: Enzo Ferrari, Italian race car driver and businessman, famous as the founder of the Scuderia Ferrari Grand Prix motor racing team and subsequently of the Ferrari automobile brand.

 • 1951 Died: William Randolph Hearst, American publisher and politician.
 He founded the largest newspaper chain in America and profoundly influenced American journalism.
-After acquiring 30 newspapers, he started expansion to magazines, creating the largest newspaper and magazine business in the world.

 • 1945 Japan accepted the Allied terms of surrender in World War II.
 The Emperor of Japan recorded the Imperial Rescript on Surrender.
 Due to time differences, this event took place in Japan on August 15.

 • 1941 Died: Paul Sabatier, French chemist and academic.
-He was awarded the Nobel Prize in Chemistry for improvement of the hydrogenation of organic species in the presence of metals in 1912.
+He was awarded the Nobel Prize in Chemistry for the improvement of the hydrogenation of organic species in the presence of metals in 1912.

 • 1040 King Duncan I of Scotland was killed in a battle against his first cousin and rival Macbeth.
 The latter succeeded him and became the new King of Scotland.